 Furthermore, particularly in developing countries, PPPs could be an important policy tool to leverage limited resources of governments to pursue development projects in the agriculture and food industry in general and FVCs in particular.
 Through such partnerships, governments can focus limited resources on public goods that support the development of a favorable environment for the private sector to create innovative technology and invest in FVCs.
-For these reasons, it has become urgent to build the capacity of human resources to promote PPPs for enhancing FVCs to increase rural incomes and facilitate economic growth in Asia.
+For these reasons, it is critical to build the capacity of key stakeholders to promote PPPs for enhancing FVCs to increase rural incomes and facilitate economic growth in Asia.